TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-19-rector-part-1-what-and-how.md

 Rector is not the only one who uses `nikic\php-parser` for context-aware operation on your code.

-You probably heard of [PHPStan](/blog/2017/01/28/why-I-switched-scrutinizer-for-phpstan-and-you-should-too/).
+You've probably heard of [PHPStan](/blog/2017/01/28/why-I-switched-scrutinizer-for-phpstan-and-you-should-too/).
 But unfortunately it's read-only for deterministic cases = when 1 error has exactly 1 possible solution.

-A bit further is another static analysis tool - [`vimeo/psalm`](https://github.com/vimeo/psalm) by [Matthew Brown](https://github.com/muglug), which fixes such code.
+A bit further is another static analysis tool - [vimeo/psalm](https://github.com/vimeo/psalm) by [Matthew Brown](https://github.com/muglug), which fixes such code.
 Great job Matthew!

 ## Easter Egg: Has Google Own "Rector"?